AlfioEmanueleFresta/xdg-credentials-portal/README.md

 A Linux-native implementation of FIDO2 and FIDO U2F Platform API, fully written in Rust.

-This library supports multiple transports (see [Transports][#Transports] for a list) via a pluggable interface, making it easy to add additional backends.
+This library supports multiple transports (see [Transports](#Transports) for a list) via a pluggable interface, making it easy to add additional backends.

 ## The Linux Credentials Project